8 Tips for Successful Program Management

 Define regular intervals for the dates of the steering committee meetings.
 All information must be accurate, reliable, and comprehensive ‒ and ready on time for the meeting.

-The meeting intervals should be relevant to the program’s time frame.
+The meeting intervals should be relevant to your program’s time frame.
 This lets you identify any deviations, determine what actions are necessary, and communicate these to the relevant people / entities to ensure the program’s success.

-Tip 3: Focus attention on this program’s unique characteristics
+Tip 3: Focus Attention on this Program’s Unique Characteristics

 Perhaps you already have a project management office (PMO).
 This office is usually responsible for the project management standards and project manager training (see box above).

-Tip 4: Define an appropriate work breakdown structure
+Tip 4: Define an Appropriate Work Breakdown Structure

 We also recommend that you create a separate master project for the program.
 This program plan should contain all the control information.
 All the interfaces or partial deliveries should converge and be controlled from here.